 Renewing a Russian passport is a complicated process and takes some time for a child or adult over 14 years; several months is common.
 Do not make plans for travel to Russia unless you are certain your or your child’s passport will be ready in time.
 Renewing a passport for a child under 14 years is much quicker, often only a few weeks.
 NOTE Additional time and cost will face those who have let their Russian passports expire, as Russian citizenship must be confirmed, an additional step.

 You must first complete the webservice on-line application form, in Russian language only.
 The website and all instructions are in Russian, so you will need a translator’s help.
 This section of the Embassy website does not show up if you change to the English version.
-A partial translation of the Application form in English is provided here simply to help you identify the key information that is required.
-This form is not able to be submitted.
-We recommend that you fill out this English translation, then find a Russian translator to transfer the information onto the Russian on-line form and submit it.
-The Embassy website provides an example of how to fill out the form on their website.
+The Embassy website provides an example of how to fill out the form on their website, in Russian.
 Your translator will be able to find this.
 You will find using www.google.com/translate helpful to get a rough idea of Russian website pages, but this sort of translation is not good enough for submitting a passport application; you need a translator with accurate Russian.

 When you attend your pre-arranged meeting at the Russian Consulate in Wellington, you must take